-Professor Lambert received a Ph.D. in Comparative Literature with Emphasis in Critical Theory from University of California at Irvine in 1995, finishing his dissertation under the direction of the late-French philosopher Jacques Derrida and literary theorist Gabriele Schwab.
-Prior to entering the program at UC Irvine, between 1984 and 1987 he was a fellow in the Center for Hermeneutic Studies at the Graduate Theological Union, where he completed a Masters program in Theology and Literature, and also completed graduate studies in French and Comparative Literature at the University of California, Berkeley.
+Professor Lambert received a Ph.D. in 1995 in Comparative Literature and Critical Theory from University of California at Irvine under the direction of the late-French philosopher Jacques Derrida.
+Prior to this he was a Fellow in the Center for Hermeneutic Studies at the Graduate Theological Union, where he completed a Masters program in Theology and Literature, and graduate studies in French and Comparative Literature at the University of California, Berkeley.

 In 1996, Lambert joined the Department of English at Syracuse University and was later appointed as Chair in 2005, before leaving the department in 2008 to become the founding director of The SU Humanities Center until 2014, when he stepped down to focus on the creation of the Central New York Humanities Corridor, a unique collaborative research network between Syracuse University, Cornell University, the University of Rochester, and the NY6 Liberal Arts Colleges in the CNY region funded by the the Andrew W. Mellon Foundation, He was the principal investigator between 2008 and 2019, and permanently established the CNY Humanities Corridor program through a six million dollar matching endowment award, which continues to fund the program "in perpetuity" through three separate endowments housed at Cornell University, University of Rochester and Syracuse University.